pateldd1/TravelSmart/README.md

 Integration with mobile using React Native.

 #### More Filters
-Filtering by amenities and housing accommodations will improve usability.
-Adding dropdowns and modals will allow the expansion of such filters.
+Filtering by number of beds and bedrooms as well as by reviews will help to improve usability.
+Drop Downs will be needed.

 #### Improved Styling/Design
 Compared with AirBnB, there are countless UX design tweaks that I can improve on such as: adding a carousel that spins through photos of the home.
 Adding a slider bar to filter budgets and guest size.